Anna Krylov

-Anna I. Krylov (Russian: Анна Игоревна Крылова) is a Professor of Chemistry at the University of Southern California (USC), working in the field of theoretical and computational quantum chemistry.
-She is the inventor of the spin-flip method.
-Krylov is the president of Q-Chem, Inc. and an elected member of the International Academy of Quantum Molecular Science and the Academia Europaea.
+Anna Igorevna Krylov (Russian: Анна Игоревна Крылова) is the USC Associates Chair in Natural Sciences and Professor of Chemistry at the University of Southern California (USC).
+Working in the field of theoretical and computational quantum chemistry, she is the inventor of the spin-flip method.
+Krylov has received worldwide recognition, in particular for her invention of the spin-flip method, has served on the editorial boards of numerous peer-review journals, and is a fellow of the American Physical Society, the American Chemical Society, the Royal Society of Chemistry, and the American Association for the Advancement of Science.
+She is the president of Q-Chem, Inc. and an elected member of the International Academy of Quantum Molecular Science, the Academia Europaea, the American Academy of Sciences and Letters, and the American Academy of Arts and Sciences.

 Life and education

-Born in Donetsk, Ukraine (May 6, 1967), Krylov received her M.Sc. (with honors) in Chemistry from Moscow State University in 1990 and her Ph.D. (summa cum laude) from The Hebrew University of Jerusalem working under the supervision of Professor Robert Benny Gerber.
-Her Ph.D. research at the Fritz Haber Center focused on molecular dynamics in rare gas clusters and matrices.
+Born in Donetsk, Ukraine, Krylov received her M.Sc. (with honors) in Chemistry from Moscow State University in 1990 and her Ph.D. (summa cum laude) from The Hebrew University of Jerusalem working under the supervision of Professor Robert Benny Gerber.
+Her Ph.D. research at the Fritz Haber Center for Molecular Dynamics focused on molecular dynamics in rare gas clusters and matrices.

 Career

-Upon completing her Ph.D. in 1996, she joined the group of Prof. Martin Head-Gordon at the University of California, Berkeley, as a postdoctoral research associate, where she became involved with electronic structure method development.
+Upon completing her Ph.D. in 1996, Krylov joined the group of Prof. Martin Head-Gordon at the University of California, Berkeley, as a postdoctoral research associate, where she became involved with electronic structure method development.
 In 1998, she joined the Department of Chemistry at USC.